jjmchew/jjmchew.github.io/JS211/02-studyNotes.md

   - scope exists, even if code is never executed
 - when JS tries to find a variable, it searches the scope hierarchy from the bottom (inside) to the top (outside) and uses the first variable it finds with a matching name
   - all variables in the same or surrounding scopes are visible inside functions and blocks
-  - variables in lower (inside) scopes can *shadow* variables with the same name in an higher (outer) scope
+  - variables in lower (inside) scopes can *shadow* variables with the same name in a higher (outer) scope
   - if no variable can be found, a ReferenceError is raised

 - named function expressions (e.g., `let hello = function howdy() { };`)